 Are low blood sugar levels dangerous?

 - People with diabetes who take too much medication (insulin) or take their usual amount but then eat less or exercise more than usual can develop hypoglycemia.
-Although much rarer, hypoglycemia may develop in some people without diabetes when they take someone else’s medication, have excessive alcohol consumption, develop severe hepatitis, or develop a rare tumor of the pancreas (insulinoma).
+Although much rarer, hypoglycemia may develop in some people without diabetes when they take someone else’s medication, have excessive alcohol consumption, or have hepatitis or a rare tumor of the pancreas (insulinoma).